 If you are purchasing land or property, make sure you search the local land charges register which should reveal the existence of a TPO, or whether your property is in a conservation area.
 Make sure your solicitor tells you if any trees are protected.

 Please make sure you send us all the relevant information.
-Tree work application guidance notes
+Tree work application guidance notes (PDF 59KB / 2 pages)

 We strongly recommend that you get advice from a tree surgeon who can provide you with a professional specification of the works needed.
 The Arboricultural Association website has a list of approved contractors for tree works.

 Applications take up to eight weeks to be processed.

 If your application to carry out work on a protected tree is refused, or you object to the conditions we impose, you can make an appeal in writing within 28 days of receiving the decision.

 It is a criminal offence to deliberately destroy a tree, or damage it in a manner likely to destroy it.
 You could be fined up to £20,000 if found guilty.
 The Crown Court will consider any financial gain you may have made from the offence, when deciding the fine, which could be unlimited.

 For other offences you could be fined up to £2,500.

 You will normally have to plant a replacement tree if the tree was cut down or destroyed.